 Whatever country is selected for launching a satellite, there will most likely be regulatory compliance obligations governing space activities in both the owner’s home country and the launch country.

 Australian individuals and companies are obliged to comply with all regulations applicable to their uses of outer space.
 This will mean any Australian seeking to launch a satellite into outer space in another country would need to acquire an Australian overseas payload permit under the Space (Launches & Returns) Act 2018.
 This obligation may have broad compliance consequence for not only operators of satellites, but their employees, suppliers and financiers.
-See our last blog [“Space Law…..its a real thing”] for comments on Australian liability issues.
+See our last insights [“Space Law…..its a real thing”] for comments on Australian liability issues.

 Besides the need for an overseas payload permit, an Australian entity will need to ascertain the applicability of a broader number of laws that may apply.
 This will include requirements under export control, radio and telecommunications and intellectual property laws, as well as numerous commercial compliance requirements that must take place within a company.
 Unsurprisingly, as satellite technology is easily deployed for military purposes, Australian export laws may present some very substantial barriers to Australian companies accessing launch capacity in other nations, with many components and aspects of satellites appearing on the Australian Defence and Strategic Goods List.
 Goods listed on this list are subject to enhanced export restrictions requiring permits granted by Defence Export Control.

 If an Australian is intending to have a satellite or other object launched into outer space from another country, compliance with Australian laws is not the only requirement.
 There will be a range of laws in the launch country that must be complied with.